 Our incredible New Zealand ingredients

 Contains all nine of the essential amino acids, riboflavin, and folic acid, leaving your skin soft, glowing, balanced, and revitalised.
 It contains lactic acid that acts as a natural and gentle exfoliate that is exceptionally soothing and comforting to those with dry and sensitive skin.
 Find out more about New Zealand sheep milk

 Active 16+ Manuka honey

 Is a natural humectant effectively holding in moisture.
-Combine this with its micro-exfoliating and anti-inflammatory properties to help decrease local inflammation, leaving your skin hydrated and healthy.
+This combined with its micro-exfoliating and anti-inflammatory properties, to help decrease local inflammation, leaves your skin hydrated and healthy.
 Manuka honey nourishes while providing antibacterial action offering protection to your skin.
 Find out more about Manuka honey